What's coming up?

 Events and conferences for patients, carers, healthcare professionals and students...
 We keep an eye on the calendar to let you know about upcoming neurology related events.

-- 3,4 and 5 May.
+- 3rd-5th.
 Association of British Neurologists Annual Meeting.
 The ACC, Liverpool.
 Registration and call for abstracts will open 5 December 2016.
 Abstract deadline: 16 January 2017.
 Early bird registration deadline: 20 February 2017.
 For the programme, click here.

-- 7 and 8 June.
+- 7th-8th.
 European Neuro Convention.
 ExCeL, London.
 This two day convention is aimed at neurological professionals, researchers, clinicians and those working in neurology.
-The event will bring professionals from around the globe for an exciting convention that will include leading speakers, over 80 seminars, workshops, experts and the unique opportunity to try and test innovative solutios.
+The event will bring professionals from around the globe for an exciting convention that will include leading speakers, over 80 seminars, workshops, experts and the unique opportunity to try and test innovative solutions.
+Brain & Spine Foundation will be exhibiting at this event.
 For more information, check their website.

 - Ongoing: Lab Tours with Brain Tumour Research.
 A lab tour is a great opportunity to see the interesting and valuable research taking place in the Brain Tumour Research Centres of Excellence.
 You will be able to ask questions about the research and understand how the work undertaken is getting us closer to a cure.